matrap/chat/README.md

 - Cloned repository `chat`

 # Getting started
-- For development use command: `npm start`.
+- For development run: `npm start`.
 Browser will open automatically the page with application
-- To build release use command: `npm run build`.
+- To build release run: `npm run build`.
-- To start up the server in release mode: `npm run server`.
-Open browser with `localhost:3000` (by default) to see the app.
+- To start up the server in release mode: `npm run release`.
+Open browser with (default) `localhost:3000` to see the client app.
 You can change port in `distServer.js` file.